Uploading Large Files to IIS / ASP.NET

 If you host your WebDAV server in IIS/ASP.NET you must specify the file maximum upload size in web.config of your web application.
 By default maximum upload size is set to 4096 KB (4 MB) by ASP.NET.
 To increase the upload limit add appropriate section to your web.config file and specify the limit:

-In case of IIS 7.x, both Integrated and Classic mode:
+In case of IIS 7.x and later, both Integrated and Classic mode:

 <system.webServer> <security> <requestFiltering> <requestLimits maxAllowedContentLength="2147483648" /> </requestFiltering> </security> </system.webServer>